duojs/duo/Readme.md

 Duo was built because the existing client-side packaging solutions are not sufficient for lean, consistent, client-side applications built and managed by a team.

-Duo makes the manifest optional, bundles only the JS and CSS that you need, has built-in github versioning and supports source transforms.
+Duo makes the manifest optional, bundles only the code that you need, has built-in github versioning and supports source transforms.

 My main goal for Duo was to blend the very best ideas from the [Component](https://github.com/component/component) and [Browserify](https://github.com/substack/node-browserify) package managers.
 I was also inspired by how [Go](http://go-lang.com/) imports dependencies.